Temporal-MPI: Enabling Multi-Plane Images for Dynamic Scene Modelling via Temporal Basis Learning: Experiments

-To validate the contributions of static component $\mathbf{K}_0^c$ and dynamic components ($\{\textbf{K}^c_n(\mathbf{x})\}_{n=1}^{N_\text{basis}}$, $\{\textbf{K}^\alpha_n(\mathbf{x})\}_{n=1}^{N_\text{basis}}$, $\mathcal{B}$), we performed experiments without these modules.
-As shown in Table \ref{tab:ablation_study}, without static component or dynamic components will lead to a worse result than the full model.
-We separately render the static and dynamic parts of the Temporal-MPI to prove their individual contributions.
-The visualization of separate rendering settings are shown in Figure \ref{fig:global_ablation}.
-It can be seen that the static components successfully capture the static energy of the video, while the dynamic components complements the static ones to produce high quality dynamic contents.
+To validate the contributions of low-frequency component $\mathbf{K}_0^c$, high-frequency components and time-serial basis ($\{\mathbf{K}^c_n(\mathbf{x})\}_{n=1}^{N_\text{basis}}$, $\{\mathbf{K}^\alpha_n(\mathbf{x})\}_{n=1}^{N_\text{basis}}$, $\mathcal{B}$), we performed experiments without these modules.
+As shown in Table \ref{tab:ablation_study}, without low-frequency component or high-frequency components will lead to a worse result than the full model.
+We separately render the low-frequency and high-frequency parts of the Temporal-MPI to prove their individual contributions.
+The visualization of separate rendering settings are shown in Fig. \ref{fig:global_ablation}.
+The low-frequency component in Fig. \ref{fig:global_ablation} is calculated by directly summing $\mathbf{K}_0^c$ across depth planes.
+We wish to highlight that it is designed to facilitate the MLP to focus on modelling the high-frequency residual by explicitly modelling the low frequency content.
+It can be seen that the low-frequency components successfully capture the low-frequency energy of the video, while the high-frequency components complement the low-frequency ones to produce high quality rendering for dynamic scenes.